ajchin/ajchin.github.io/index.md

 ## about

-I am currently a fifth year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).
+I am a statistician and data scientist with experience in both academic research and at a variety of different industry firms.
+Currently I am a fifth-year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).

-On the methodology front, I am interested in the inferential challenges posed by complex data generating processes, such as those found in social science settings.
-Toward that end I have mostly worked on techniques for testing and estimation in the presence of interference and spillover effects using tools from causal inference and machine learning.
-On the engineering front, I am interested in building scalable, production-quality data science software that enables companies to achieve their business objectives.
+Methodology-wise, I am interested in the inferential challenges posed by complex data generating processes.
+My expertise in this domain includes causal inference, machine learning, and experimental design.
+Engineering-wise, I am interested in building scalable, end-to-end, production-quality data science software.
+I like to focus on combining these methodology and engineering skillsets to tackle challenging problems and build impactful data science product solutions.

 ## research

 A. Chin, D. Eckles, and J. Ugander, Evaluating stochastic seeding strategies in networks, September 2018.  [[arXiv](https://arxiv.org/abs/1809.09561)]

-* Better design and analysis of experiments for comparing seeding strategies.

 A. Chin, Regression adjustments for estimating the global treatment effect in experiments with interference, August 2018.  [[arXiv](https://arxiv.org/abs/1808.08683)]

-* An approach to removing bias in the presence of interference that relies on regression adjustments rather than exposure models or graph clustering.

 A. Chin, Central limit theorems via Stein's method for randomized experiments under interference, April 2018. [[arXiv](https://arxiv.org/abs/1804.03105)]

-* Methods for establishing CLTs for treatment effect estimators under the dependencies implied by interference.

 ## work experience